 Bill Watts is an avid outdoor enthusiast and experienced, but self-proclaimed "average" runner.

 Born in a small town in northwest Nebraska, he was involved in high school sports.
 He played football, baseball, and was on the wrestling and track teams but admits he absolutely hated running at that time.
-25 years later, he entered his first 10k race and has since entered over 300 races, from 5k street races all the way up to 50 mile trail races.
-He's raced in over 100 marathons and ultra-marathons in the past 19 years and estimates that he's logged about 80,000 miles in that time.
+25 years later, he entered his first 10k race and has since entered over 350 races, from 5k street races all the way up to 50-mile trail races.
+He's raced in over 100 marathons in the past 20 years and estimates that he's logged about 80,000 miles in that time.